 Please note that GRE scores remain valid for five years from the date of the test.
 Please allow at least two to three weeks for the scores to arrive at UIC via institutional code 1851.
 No department code is required.

-Yes.
-Applicants are required to have a minimum GPA of 3.00/4.00 in their last 60 semester hours (or last 90 quarter hours) of undergraduate study in order to be accepted with full standing into the program.
+We prefer to see applicants with a minimum GPA of 3.00 on a 4.00 scale for the last 60 semester hours (or last 90 quarter hours) of undergraduate study.
 Students with lower GPAs will still be evaluated, but acceptance will be more difficult and greater emphasis will be given to the strength of their other application materials.
-Admitted students with a GPA below the required minimum will have one probationary semester to achieve at least a 3.00/4.00 graduate GPA and gain full standing in the program.
-All graduate students must maintain a minimum 3.00/4.00 GPA in order to keep good academic standing and remain at UIC.
+Admitted students with a GPA below 3.0 will typically have one probationary semester to achieve at least a 3.00/4.00 graduate GPA and gain full standing in the program.
+Once enrolled in the program, all graduate students must maintain a minimum 3.00/4.00 GPA in order to remain in good academic standing.

-14. What is the acceptance rate to the program?
+15. What is the acceptance rate for the graduate program?

 The applicant is responsible for the receipt of all required application materials as instructed on the website.
-It is advised to send and upload materials well in advance of the deadline.
+Applicants are advised to send and upload materials well in advance of the application deadline.

-No. Per University policy, all documents submitted to UIC become the property of the University.
+Per University policy, all other application materials submitted to UIC become the property of the University.
 Documents will not be released to the applicant or forwarded to other institutions or agencies.

-18. When will I hear back regarding the decision?
+18. When will I receive an admission decision?
 How are decisions communicated?

-Decisions are released in late February or early March.
+Decisions are released in early February through mid-March.
 However, some student applications are retained for multiple reviews, in which case a decision may take longer.
-Admission notifications will be sent out via email and posted letters from the School.
+Acceptance notifications will be sent via email from the School.
 These will be followed by official acceptance from the University through the application portal and by mail.
 Students who are denied admission will be notified only by the Office of Graduate Admissions via the application portal.
 Applicants will receive an email from the Office of Admissions when their application status has been updated and can check their admission decision online.